csev/wc-experiment/README.md

 I don't want to adopt a framework - I want to use browser functionality as it comes from the browser.
-In a way all I see all of the front end and back end frameworks as doing research in how web components need to function and informed the design and development of web component implentaiton in modern browsers.
+In a way all I see all of the front end and back end frameworks as doing research in how web components need to function and informed the design and development of web component implentation in modern browsers.
 So that is a good thing.

 But I do not want to develop code to any framework.
 I want to develop a pattern that can work with PHP, JQuery, and Bootstrap 3 or Java and Velocity.
 I support far too much code that cannot afford